ntbui948/EECS764_MSA_Final/README.md

 Converts Pfam SEED files and extracted sequences into standard FASTA format.

 **gibbs_test.py**
-Experimental Gibbs sampling refinement on an existing MSA.
+Experimental Gibbs sampling for refining MSA and computing local alignments.

 **test_alignment_to_pfam.py**
 Compares an alignment to the Pfam reference alignment using basic SP-like metrics.